Please check Reisadviezen for the latest Travel Infos.

-In 2022 we return to the mountains with six events.
+In 2022 we return to the mountains with four events.
 It is going to be bigger, better and crazier!
 We are preparing great programs at each event.
-Our successful formula remain the same.
+Our successful formula remains the same.

-Natur, Covid-19 measures will be adhered to each location.
+Covid-19 measures will be followed in each location.
 This blog will keep you informed of the measures in force in Austria and Italy.
 This in order to remove some uncertainties and to allow us to offer you unforgettable memories this year.
 Right now, travel advice for both countries is yellow.

 Vaccinated (different options):

-Two complete vaccinations with an EU-approved vaccine.
-Between both vaccinations must be at least 14 days.
-This certificate is valid from the day of the second vaccination to a maximum of 360 days.
-Please note that this number will change to a maximum of 270 days on December 6, 2021.
+Two full vaccinations with an EU approved vaccine.
+There should be at least 14 days between the two vaccinations.
+This proof is valid from the day of the second vaccination up to a maximum of 360 days.
+Please note that this number has changed to a maximum of 270 days on 6 December 2021.

-You have had one vaccination with an EU approved vaccine with only one dose sufficient (Janssen/Johnson&Johnson).
-This certificate is valid from the 22nd day following vaccination up to 270 days.
-Please note: Have you been vaccinated with one dose of Janssen?
-This certificate shall cease to be valid on 3 January 2022.
-To maintain a valid vaccination certificate, a second dose is required with a minimum of 14 days between the first and second prick.
+You have had one vaccination with an EU-approved vaccine where only one dose is sufficient (Janssen/Johnson&Johnson).
+This proof is valid from the 22nd day after vaccination for a maximum of 270 days.
+Note: have you been vaccinated with one dose of Janssen?
+This proof will lose its validity on 3 January 2022.
+In order to maintain a valid vaccination certificate, a second dose is required with a minimum of 14 days between the first and second jabs.

-Valid from the 11th day after infection up to 180 days.
-This statement is based on a medical certificate that says you have been officially infected with corona (proof positive PCR test) (source: Skiinformatie.nl, 13 December 2021).
+Valid from the 11th day after infection for up to 180 days.
+This statement is based on a medical certificate that says that you have been officially infected with corona (proof of positive PCR test) (source: Skiinformatie.nl, 13 December 2021).